Vigh24/chatwoot/RAILWAY_DEPLOYMENT.md

 ## Updating Your Deployment

 When you make changes to your code, simply push the changes to your GitHub repository (if using GitHub deployment) or run `railway up` again (if using CLI deployment).

+## GitHub Actions Workflows

+Two GitHub Actions workflows have been set up to automate the deployment process:

+### 1. Build and Push Docker Image

+The `build_and_push_docker.yml` workflow builds your Chatwoot Docker image using the `Dockerfile.railway` and pushes it to GitHub Container Registry (GHCR).
+This workflow runs automatically when you push to the `main` branch.

+To use this workflow, you need to:

+1. Ensure your repository has permission to create packages
+2. The workflow uses the built-in `GITHUB_TOKEN` secret for authentication

+### 2. Deploy to Railway

+The `deploy_to_railway.yml` workflow deploys your Chatwoot application to Railway using the Railway CLI.
+This workflow runs automatically when you push to the `main` branch.

+To use this workflow, you need to:

+1. Create a Railway API token in the Railway dashboard
+2. Add the token as a secret named `RAILWAY_TOKEN` in your GitHub repository settings

+With these workflows in place, your Chatwoot application will be automatically deployed to Railway whenever you push changes to the `main` branch.